HackTricks-wiki/hacktricks/linux-unix/privilege-escalation/docker-breakout/docker-breakout-privilege-escalation.md

 </details>

-# Docker Breakout / Privilege Escalation

-## Automatic Enumeration & Escape
+# Automatic Enumeration & Escape

 * [**linpeas**](https://github.com/carlospolop/PEASS-ng/tree/master/linPEAS): It can also **enumerate containers**
 * [**CDK**](https://github.com/cdk-team/CDK#installationdelivery): This tool is pretty **useful to enumerate the container you are into even try to escape automatically**